mikehobi/notes/react-native-animated.md

   }
 ```

-Then we can create another function that will determine whether we will fire a `showAnimation` or a `hideAnimation`
+Then we can create another function that will determine whether we will fire a `showAnimation` or a `hideAnimation` based on the value of `nextProps.isVisible`

 ```js
   componentWillUpdate(nextProps) {